vitiral/artifact/artifact-data/design/purpose.md

 In addition:
 - [[SPC-data-lint]]: lints that are done against the artifact data.

-# SPC-data-lint
+# REQ-data-lint
 ## Lint Design

 > The design of how linting will be handled is very important to the simplicity
 > of the data flow.
 Often times "warning" and "non-fatal" level errors are
 > overlooked in the initial design, even put to the job of global logging
 > handlers.
 It is intended that that is avoided here.
->
-> Note: In cases where an error is "critical" it will not be a lint, it will be
-> in the `Result::Err` type.

-The basic design of lints is that each function that *can* do a full lint with the information it has *will* do a full lint, and will return it's lint information as a Set of `Lint` objects.

-In cases where functions do NOT have complete information, linting will be left to later functions.
+The basic design of lints is that:
+- Every "error", no matter how severe, should always be cast into a lint.
+We load lots of files, it is better to simply list all errors rather than fail at each one individually.
+- Loading lints should be errors and the calling functions are *required* to not proceed if there are load errors.
+- Other lints should always be *repeatable*, meaning you can rerun the lints or even run lints on a project passed by some other means (i.e. from a json-rpc call).

+## Basic Design

 The `Lint` type is:
 ```
 enum Lint {
+    level: Level,
-    category: LintCategory,
+    category: Category,
-    path: Option<PathAbs>,
+    path: Option<PathBuf>,
     line: Option<u64>,
-    msg: LintMsg,
+    msg: String,
 }

 #[derive(Hash)]
-enum LintCategory {
+enum Category {
     ParseCodeImplementations,
     ParseArtifactFiles,
     ... etc